jupyterhub/jupyterhub/docs/source/contributing/setup.md

 ### Install Git

 JupyterHub uses [Git](https://git-scm.com) and [GitHub](https://github.com)
 for development and collaboration.
-You need to [install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to work on
+You need to [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to work on
 JupyterHub.
-We also recommend getting a free account on GitHub.com.
+We also recommend getting a free account on GitHub.

-## Setting up a development install
+## Install JupyterHub for development

 When developing JupyterHub, you would need to make changes and be able to instantly view the results of the changes.
 To achieve that, a developer install is required.